semantic-flow/weave/documentation/weave/index.md

   - create dest dir if not present, ensure writability
   - maybe not needed?
-- weave repos list: lists configured repos including their "active" status and whether they're behind their origin
+- weave repos list: lists configured repos including their "active" status and whether they're behind/ahead/diverged from their origin
+- weave repos checkout: for missing repos, initialize if necessary and perform sparse checkout, depth 1 by default;
+- weave repos commit: commit all active configured repos using message provided
+- weave repos prepare: checkout; pull if no conflicts and autoPullBeforeBuild, then push (if autoPushBeforeBuild); list
+- weave repos pull: pull latest for all active configured repos
+- weave repos push: push all active configured repos
+  - when no inclusions specified and excludeByDefault is false, nothing to do
+- weave repos sync: commit using specified message, pull, then push
 - weave repos verify: checks whether repos are ready for build (and eventually, whether a pull would produce any conflicts)
   - ensure sparse checkout settings are good
-  - each git inclusion can have "--ignore-behind", "--ignore-ahead", "--ignore-divergent"
+  - each git inclusion can have "ignore-behind", "ignore-ahead", "ignore-divergent", and "ignore-checkout-consistency"
-  - "--ignore-checkout-consistency"
-- weave repos pull: pull latest for all active configured repos
-- weave repos push: pull and then, if no conflicts, push all repos
-- weave repos checkout: for missing repos, initialize if necessary and perform sparse checkout, depth 1 by default;
-  - when no inclusions specified and excludeByDefault is false, nothing to do
-- weave repos prepare: checkout; pull if no conflicts and autoPullBeforeBuild, then push (if autoPushBeforeBuild); list
 - weave remap: transform directory names or filenames (to avoid collisions or for renaming in general)
 - weave collisions: list any potential collisions to console or optionally to a